 The Indiana state flag torch stands for liberty and enlightenment; the rays represent their far-reaching influence.
 The thirteen stars in a circle represent the original thirteen states; the five stars in the circle represent the next five states; the large star is Indiana, the nineteenth state.
 Copied from Indiana State Flag by the Indiana Historical Bureau.
 For more information read “A Permanent Emblem of Its Own:” The Indiana State Flag & Its Designer by Nicole Poletika published January 11, 2017 on Indiana Historical Bureau blog.

-Allen County is located in northeast Indiana and is physically the largest of the 92 Indiana counties.
-Allen County was created on December 17, 1823, from Delaware and Randolph counties then formed April 1, 1824.
+Allen County is located in northeast Indiana with 660 square miles of land making it the largest of 92 Indiana counties.
+Allen County was created on December 17, 1823, from Delaware and Randolph counties then established April 1, 1824.
 The county is named for

 Colonel John Allen, born in